Build instructions: The sensors

 Infrared sensor based on phototransistor

 As mentioned earlier, you can choose between two types of IR receiver as needed.
 First we are going to assemble which is based on a phototransistor.
 The phototransistor and photodiode are very similar, but the phototransistor is little smaller.
+The color of phototransistor’s lens may be different (often clear) from the one shown in the image.
 The phototransistor polarity is also indicated by the shape of the base (flat or rounded).
 You solder the FLAT side (-) to the central wire and the ROUNDED side (+) to the outer wire as in the image below.
 As you already done in previous steps, you should prepare the cable with heat shrink pieces.

 Now you have finished the first IR sensor.